 In fact, resource pages exist for one reason and one reason only: to link to other sites.

 In fact, the pages in the example below have the word “links” in their title tag!

 All you do is use this search string in Google:

 And reach out to each of the site owners to give them a heads up about your awesome yoga site.

-(As you can see in our Yoga example, we’ve got almost a half a million targets to work with.)
+(As you can see in our Yoga example, we’ve got more than 250,000 opportunities to work with.)

-In about 30-seconds I found four pages that would happily link to a great site about yoga, including a PR3 page.
+In about 30-seconds I found four pages that would happily link to a great yoga resource, including a PA34 page.